San Marcos Growers LogoSan Marcos Growers

 We first acquired plants of this cultivar from Steve Lowe of the San Antonio Botanic Garden in 2005 and later that year acquired our stock for our crops from the micropropagation laboratory (tissue culture) at the now closed Shady Oaks Nursery sold this plant from 2006 to 2007 but discontinued growing such plants that were part of our as part of our Aquatic Plants Program as we transitioned away from such thirsty plants.

-This information about Hymenocallis 'Tropical Giant' displayed is based on research conducted in our horticultural library and from reliable online resources.
-We also will relate observations made about it as it grows in our nursery gardens and other gardens we have visited, as well how the crops have performed in containers in our nursery field.
-We will also incorporate comments that we receive from others and we welcome hearing from anyone with additional information, particularly if they can share any cultural information that would aid others in growing it.
+The information about Hymenocallis 'Tropical Giant' displayed on this web page is based on our research conducted in the nursery's horticultural library and from reliable online resources.
+We also include observations made about it as it grows in our nursery gardens and other gardens we have visited, as well how the crops have performed in containers in our nursery field.
+We will also incorporate comments we receive from others and welcome hearing from anyone with additional information, particularly if they can share cultural information that would aid others in growing this plant.

 [MORE INFO]